D.C. extends permits for scooter, dockless bike operators through June

-The city plans to unveil amended terms and conditions that more clearly define rules for bike and scooter parking, equitable distribution of the devices, geofencing requirements and rules around sidewalk riding, officials said.
+The city plans to unveil amended terms and conditions that more clearly define rules for bike and scooter parking, equitable distribution of the devices, geofencing requirements and rules on sidewalk riding, officials said.

 “We do not expect substantial changes to the existing terms and conditions, and there will be minimal impact on users,” DDOT said in a statement.

-The decision to extend the existing permits by six months comes after the transportation companies that deploy electric scooters and bikes pushed back against a city plan to limit the number of providers.
-The companies had asked the District for an extension, saying it would ensure that services are not interrupted as the region starts to resume normal commutes and travel after pandemic-related disruptions.
+The decision to extend the existing permits by six months follows pushback by the companies that deploy electric scooters and bikes against a city plan to limit the number of providers.
+The companies had asked D.C. for an extension, saying it would ensure that services are not interrupted as the region starts to resume normal commutes and travel after pandemic-related disruptions.

 Five companies have permits to operate scooters in the District: Bird, Helbiz, Lime, Lyft and Spin.
 Lime is also permitted to deploy electric bikes.

-DDOT this summer notified the operators about plans to bring back a competitive permitting process that would have limited to eight the number of companies authorized to rent out scooters, with three of those allowed to operate both scooters and bikes.
+DDOT notified the operators in the summer about plans to bring back a competitive permitting process that would limit to eight the number of companies authorized to rent out scooters, with three of those allowed to operate both scooters and bikes.

-The District two years ago tried to reduce the number of operators to four through an application process that was criticized as flawed, and that resulted in multiple companies appealing.
+D.C. two years ago tried to reduce the number of operators to four through an application process that was criticized as flawed, and that move resulted in multiple companies appealing.
 The city retracted the measure, then extended the permits.
 The old permits were extended again through 2021 because of the coronavirus pandemic.

-Earlier this month, the city notified the companies that they can receive an extension of permits through June 30.
+This month, the city notified the companies that their permits could be extended through June 30.
 Some of the companies welcomed the news, citing recent investments to improve safety and expand access to communities across the city.

 “With COVID upending people’s lives, we appreciate DDOT for providing consistency to D.C. residents looking to get around the city with open air, single passenger transportation,” Robert Gardner, Lime’s director of government relations for the Washington region, said in a statement.
 “We’re glad for the opportunity to continue serving the District, and with our recent investments in hardware upgrades, Lime is well-positioned to keep D.C. moving sustainably during this extension.”